 During my two-day of visit to Boston Bay, where Jamaican surfers go capture the choppy waves, I acquainted my surf tutor and we hit off sparkles.
 In the beautiful blue setting, he taught me how to handle the wilderness of local waves.
 By the time I left,I had 2% of my heart left in the blue Boston Bay.

 We continued to talk via phones the following days.
 Through the phone calls, I came to understand how different our living standards are.
-Example: if I save a few meals and go out less, I could afford return tickets to Jamaica had I wanted.
-However, for him, a few hundred dollars is a sum of life saving.
-He had a car he needed to fix at a few hundred dollar price, and this would drastically change his life.
+Example: if I save a few meals and go out less, I could afford return tickets to Jamaica.
+However, for him, a few hundred dollars is life saving.
+He had a car he needed to fix at a few hundred dollar price, which would drastically change his life.
 With the functional car, he could drive clients and earn secondary income that could double his income.
 A return tickets to New York is unheard of, and to obtain a US visa is even a more remote affair to his routine.

 Romance is due to diminish*.
 However, when I read the long essay A Room of One’s Own by Virginia Woolf shortly after I returned to the UK, that was the theme that captured my attentions.
 A hundred years ago, Woolf had keenly written that men, one half of the sex, built their prosperity and security, on the poverty and insecurity on the half of the gender, women.
 If Shakespeare’s sister, who had died early, were gifted and had lived long, her writing career would be much confined by ideas that girls should not be educated, nor given a room to write, nor participated in the theatre scene.
 Even if a girl were equals, in reality, she were diminished to a housewife and bared the burden of raising 10 children solely.